A new RobecoSAM investment strategy will target the ultimate in sustainability – the circular economy.

 The traditional linear economy which follows the “take-make-dispose” production and consumption model is unsustainable, producing millions of tons of waste each year.

-A tipping point has been reached in the transition to the circular economy, managers of the new RobecoSAM Circular Economy Equities Fund believe.
+A tipping point has been reached in the transition to the circular economy, managers of the new RobecoSAM Circular Economy Equities Strategy believe.
 The strategy, launched in January 2020, embraces this move towards designing out waste, keeping products in use for longer, and the regeneration of natural resources.

-“The linear economy was effective for growth in the early part of the 20th century”, says Holger Frey, Senior Portfolio Manager of the fund.
+“The linear economy was effective for growth in the early part of the 20th century”, says Holger Frey, Senior Portfolio Manager of the strategy.
 “Now, with our expanding global population, increasing pressure on the Earth’s resources is spinning out of control.
 This is compounded by urbanization and the actions of a hyper-consuming middle class.”

 Humans consume more goods and services – through production, consumption, and disposal of goods – than is sustainable.
 One estimate soberingly asserts that the linear model consumes finite resources at 1.75 times the planet’s annual regenerative capacity.